Frequently Asked Questions

 Please check back frequently for the latest FAQs and updated guidance.
 Consult with your individual program’s leadership or Dean of Students for unit-specific guidelines.

 In addition to the FAQs available here, please note these important resources for students:

-- The College site for Spring Quarter 2020 includes a wide range of information for students on academics, academic advising, and other topics.
-Additional information about support services available for students can be found on the University’s Student Resources site.
+- The College site for Autumn Quarter 2020 includes a wide range of information for students on academics, academic advising, and other topics.
+Additional information is available at the College’s Autumn Quarter FAQ page.

-- Students experiencing financial challenges should view the Financial Aid & Tuition page.
-In addition, Emergency Assistance Programs are offered through the Bursar’s Office.
+- Students experiencing financial challenges should view the Financial Aid & Tuition and Financial Aid’s FAQ In addition, Emergency Assistance Programs are offered through the Bursar’s Office.